Why is sensory play important?

 Giant water beads.

-Like above but bigger (and more expensive per bead) but good fun, roll em and if the child throws them they will not hurt.
+Like above but bigger (and more expensive per bead) but good fun, roll them down drain pipes and if the child throws them, they will not hurt.
 (Buy here)

-This is really awesome for when you want water (for boats etc) but when water is not wanted on the carpet.
-(Buy Here)
+This is awesome for when you want water (for boats etc) but when you don’t want wate

 LED Light Gloves